Last Updated on October 10, 2023 by Editorial Team

 - Encourage them to tell the next number of the series chosen, and give them time to draw the corresponding number of dots on placards

-- You can appreciate their efforts by threading the placards in the sequence they make and hang it on the wall.
+- You can appreciate their efforts by threading the placards in the sequence they make and hanging them on the wall.

 This activity offers the students easy learning of number sense, number identification, orders, and sequences.